smarok/Handwritten-digit-classification/README.txt

 1. GUI.py: It contains code for GUI application which allows user draw digit with cursor and displays predicted digit along with accuracy.

-2. Model.py: It contains code for training a simple Convolutional neural network or CNN which uses the MNST training data set.
+2. Model.py: It contains code for training a simple Convolutional neural network to classify digits which uses the MNST training data set.
 It saves the trained model for later use.

 3. digit_classification.h5: This is the trained deep learning model which we load in GUI.py file.